Venezuelan Food: 19 Dishes to try in Venezuela or at Home

 The debate rolls on over the origin of arepas.
 Are they Venezuelan or Colombian?
 But ask the locals and experience the country’s food scene, and you’ll quickly see how synonymous arepas are with Venezuelan cuisine.
 After all, as the saying goes, there’s nothing more Venezuelan than an arepa.

 Arepas are one of the best Venezuelan foods to make at home.
 While you’ll undoubtedly fall in love with the doughy dish on your travels, its flexibility makes it a hit in the kitchen.
 Arepas are made from unleavened corn flour dough spread flat and round across the bench.
-You can choose to bake, grill, or fry it after filling it with whatever you desire.
+After filling it with whatever you desire, you can choose to bake, grill, or fry it.

-Traditional arepas vary throughout the country, depending on the style of the chef and available ingredients.
+Traditional arepas vary throughout the country, depending on the chef’s style and available ingredients.
 However, typical stuffings include black beans, scrambled eggs, and cheese, which is perfect for a late breakfast dish.
-Or seasoned ground beef, shredded carrots for a hearty lunch.
+You can also add seasoned ground beef and shredded carrots for a hearty lunch.

 To keep things light and healthy, you may even want to add avocado, flax seeds, or oats to your own arepas.